UTexas

 Clinical Education Practicum Requirement

 Students completing the MLS clinical education program offered by an affiliated university register for and complete clinical education coursework at the affiliated university.
 During the practicum, students remain enrolled at UT Austin, which remains the home institution.
-Upon completion of the practicum, students submit their transcript from the affiliated university to UT Austin to transfer completed MLS clinical education coursework to count toward the Bachelor of Science in Medical Laboratory Science degree.
+Upon completion of the practicum, MLS clinical education coursework credit completed at the affiliated university program is transferred to the University to count toward the Bachelor of Science in Medical Laboratory Science degree at UT Austin.

-Students completing the MLS clinical education program offered by a program that is not university-based, such as a hospital or medical laboratory, enroll in clinical education coursework at UT Austin and complete coursework off-campus at their specific MLS clinical education program’s location under the supervision of university faculty.
+Students completing the MLS clinical education program offered by a program that is not university-based, such as a hospital, enroll each semester in clinical education coursework at UT Austin and complete coursework off-campus at their specific MLS clinical education program’s location.

 Special Requirements